jerminatorhits/fingerprint-weather/README.md

 3. `cd` into fingerprint-weather directory
 4. Run `bundle install` to install gem dependencies
 5. Run `yarn install` to enable ajax to communicate with Rails Controller
-5. Run `rails db:migrate` to create the query cache database if necessary
+6. Run `rails db:migrate` to create the query cache database if necessary
-5. Run `rails s` and open your favorite browser to `localhost:3000`
+7. Run `rails s` and open your favorite browser to `localhost:3000`

+To see the cached results, enter `rails c` to enter the rails console and type in `Location.all` to see the cache database.